madminer-tool/madminer-tutorial/_site/content/preliminaries.md

 ## Updating the docker image

-While developig and testing this tutorial we may occasionally update the docker image.
+While developing and testing this tutorial we may occasionally update the docker image.
 If you completed the preliminaries some time ago, you might want to update with:
 ```shell
 docker pull madminertool/madminer-jupyter-env
 ```
 This will replace all the contents of the docker image, but not the files in the shared directory.
-YOu will still want to re-do the steps described above in **Get tutorial & start Jupyter in container**.
+YOu will still want to re-do the steps described above in **Get tutorial & start Jupyter in a container**.

 ## Special instructions for Docker Toolbox Windows